Israel’s aid distribution becomes ‘death trap’ for starving Gazans: UN agency

 “With competing narratives and disinformation campaigns in full gear, international media must be allowed into Gaza to independently report on the ongoing atrocities, including this morning’s heinous crime.”

-According to Gaza’s government media office, at least 49 Palestinians have been killed and over 305 others injured by Israeli fire near aid distribution points in Gaza since the start of Israel’s aid distribution mechanism on May 27.

-Since March 2, Israel has kept all border crossings shut, cutting off the entry of food, medicine, fuel, and other essential supplies for Gaza’s 2.4 million residents.
+Since 2 March, Israel has kept all border crossings to Gaza shut, cutting off the entry of food, medicine, fuel, and other essential supplies for Gaza’s 2.3 million residents.

 Rejecting international calls for a ceasefire, Israel has pursued a devastating offensive in Gaza since October 2023, killing over 54,400 Palestinians, most of them women and children.
-Aid agencies have warned about the risk of famine among the enclave’s more than 2 million population.
+Aid agencies have warned about the risk of famine among the enclave’s population.

-Last November, the International Criminal Court issued arrest warrants for Israeli Prime Minister Benjamin Netanyahu and his former Defense Minister Yoav Gallant for war crimes and crimes against humanity in Gaza.

-Israel also faces a genocide case at the International Court of Justice for its war crimes against civilians in the enclave.